 The only things that aren’t included are airfare and hotel accommodations before and after your trip, and gratuities for the staff and crew (the hotel manager is available on the last night of the cruise to collect gratuities.
 No need to bring cash; you can put the tips on a card and it will be divided amongst the staff).

 3. You love to go behind the scenes

 Some of the large cruise lines offer limited “behind-the-scenes” tours, usually at an inflated price.
-On a large-ship cruise we took this summer, the tour cost $150 per person.
+On a large-ship cruise we took recently, the tour cost $150 per person.

 UnCruise doesn’t charge for any of this.
 In fact, they have an open bridge policy!
 You can go up to the bridge and chat with the captain at any time.

 We also took advantage of free guided tours of the galley as well as the engine room, with only six passengers at a time.
-There’s plenty of time to poke around and ask questions!
+You’ll have plenty of time to poke around and ask questions!

 4. You love to eat amazing food

 I’ll admit, I was a little nervous before our UnCruise that I wouldn’t like the food.
 I’m not a picky eater, but I wasn’t sure how many options there would be at each meal on such a small ship.